 Axial Flux Difference – Axial Offset

-At power operation (i.e., above 1% of rated power) the reactivity feedbacks causes the flattening of the flux distribution, because the feedbacks acts stronger on positions, where the flux is higher.
+At power operation (i.e., above 1% of rated power), the reactivity feedbacks cause the flattening of the flux distribution because the feedbacks acts stronger on positions where the flux is higher.
 It follows there must be differences also in an axial direction.

-For example, let assume the inlet temperature (Tin), which is determined by the pressure in the steam generators, therefore the inlet temperature changes minimally as the thermal power changes.
+For example, let assume the inlet temperature (Tin), determined by the pressure in the steam generators.
+Therefore the inlet temperature changes minimally as the thermal power changes.
 It follows the outlet temperature must change significantly as the thermal power increases.
-When the inlet temperature remains almost the same and the outlet changes significantly, it stands to reason, the average temperature of coolant (moderator) will change also significantly.
-It follows the temperature of top half of the core increases (in case of power increase) more than the temperature of bottom half of the core.
-Since the moderator temperature feedback must be negative, the power from top half will shift to bottom half.
-Hence the axial flux difference, defined as the difference in normalized flux signals (AFD) between the top and bottom halves of a two section excore neutron detector, will decrease.
+When the inlet temperature remains almost the same, and the outlet changes significantly, it stands to reason the average temperature of coolant (moderator) will also change significantly.
+It follows the temperature of the top half of the core increases (in case of power increase) more than the temperature of the bottom half of the core.
+Since the moderator temperature feedback must be negative, the power from the top half will shift to the bottom half.
+Hence the axial flux difference, defined as the difference in normalized flux signals (AFD) between the top and bottom halves of a two-section excore neutron detector, will decrease.

 AFD is defined as: